overhangio/tutor-cairn/README.rst

         }
     }

 In this example, the following folder should be created in the plugin:: ``tutorcustomcairn/templates/customcairn/apps/migrations.d/``.
 Then, you should add your migration files there.
-Migrations will be applied in alphabetical order whenever you run ``tutor local quickstart`` or ``tutor local do init``.
+Migrations will be applied in alphabetical order whenever you run ``tutor local launch`` or ``tutor local do init``.

 Development
 -----------